-Contact the Division at (973) 877-3250 for referral to a faculty advisor or counselor, or call Admissions at (973) 877-1941.
+Contact the Division at (973) 877-3250 for referral to a faculty advisor or counselor.

-- Demonstrate knowledge of the network of agencies and institutions that provide human and social services to individuals, families, and communities, and also their structure, policies, and procedures; - Demonstrate knowledge of the scope, importance, and components of ethical and professional standards of the human services professions and service providers; - Demonstrate familiarity with the basic knowledge, skills, and attitudes of professional practice in human services occupations; - Demonstrate knowledge of the theoretical approaches that inform human services practice in social work, mental health counseling, and addictions counseling and treatment; and - Demonstrate familiarity with the skills involved in engaging clients in a helping relationship and facilitating positive behavioral changes.
+- Demonstrate knowledge of the network of agencies and institutions that provide human and social services to individuals, families, and communities, and also their structure, policies, and procedures; - Demonstrate knowledge of the scope, importance, and components of ethical and professional standards of the human services professions and service providers; - Demonstrate familiarity with the basic knowledge, skills, and attitudes of professional practice in human services occupations; - Demonstrate knowledge of the theoretical approaches that inform human services practice in social work, gerontology, addictions counseling, psychology, and treatment; and - Demonstrate familiarity with the skills involved in engaging clients in a helping relationship and facilitating positive behavioral changes.